-A. Enforcement CommitteeThe Tobacco Plain Packaging Enforcement Committee (Enforcement Committee) has been established, comprising representatives from DoHA and the National Measurement Institute (NMI).
+A. Enforcement CommitteeThe Tobacco Plain Packaging Enforcement Committee (Enforcement Committee) has been established, comprising representatives from the Department and the National Measurement Institute (NMI).

-The NMI, through its authorised officers, will undertake compliance and enforcement activities across Australia on DoHA’s behalf and will report potential contraventions to the Enforcement Committee.
+The NMI, through its authorised officers, undertake compliance and enforcement activities across Australia on the Department’s behalf and report potential contraventions to the Enforcement Committee.

-- the efforts, if any, made to comply with the plain packaging laws;
+- the efforts, if any, made to comply with the tobacco plain packaging laws;

 - any apparent willingness to comply with the plain packaging laws in the future; and